Rvhoyos/QuackedSMP/README.md

 - `/spawn` - world spawn
 - `/tpr <player>` - request teleport to a player
 - `/tpa accept` / `/tpa yes` / `/tpa deny` / `/tpa no` - respond to a request
+- `/rtp` - random teleport, per-dimension profiles with radius, biome filter, and arrival rewards
+- `/visit <name>` - travel to a named region you own or are trusted in

 ### Chat Management